-- Before signing a lease or contract, homebuyers and renters have the right to know whether lead is present. - Not required if the housing is - For the elderly or persons with disabilities (unless a child under the age of 6 lives or is expected to live in such housing); - 2.
-A zero-bedroom dwelling; or - 3.
+- Before signing a lease or contract, homebuyers and renters have the right to know whether lead is present. - Not required if the housing is - For the elderly or persons with disabilities or a zero-bedroom dwelling (unless a child under the age of 6 lives or is expected to live in such housing); or - 2.
 If painted surfaces have been declared leadfree.